Lovely-Sim-Racing/lovely-pixelclock-n8n/docs/instagram_followers.md

 #### Step 5: Send to Clock
 1. On the last step named **Send to Clock**, make sure the IP address in the URL field is correct (usually `192.168.1.128`)
 2. Back on the Workflow canvas, click on the button `Execute Workflow`

+#### Step 6: Set to Active
+Set the workflow to "Active", to keep it running in the background

 ## Having trouble?